troch/react-state-hoc/README.md

         ```

 *   `mapSetStateToProps` can be either:
     * An object, containing state creators.
 Each state creator is a function which maps input arguments to new state.
 State creators are a convenient shorthand which automatically binds `setState` into smaller functions.
+Functions can also be provided as well as objects: they are supported by `setState` (see [https://reactjs.org/docs/react-component.html#setstate](https://reactjs.org/docs/react-component.html#setstate))

         ```js
         withState(